Special church activities are announced

 Samuel Word of Freedom Fellowship Ministry, Wicomico, will hold Tuesday Glory Morning prayer meeting at 5 o’clock and the Burning Bush Miracle Bible Study will be held at noon, led by Pastor Lady Denson.

-Pastor Fred Carter of Shepherdsville Baptist Church, Gloucester, will preach at 11 a.m.
-Sunday.
-Irving Driver will conduct the Male Chorus.
-Donald Driver will teach the 10 o’clock Sunday school class with the topic, “Seek the Good of Others.”
+Pastor Frederick Carter of Shepherdsville Baptist Church, Gloucester, will preach at the 11 a.m.
+Sunday service.
+Delphine Driver will provide the music for the Senior Choir.
+Donald Driver will teach the 10 o’clock Sunday school, “An Appeal for Reconciliation.”

 Spring Hill Baptist

 Dr. Robert May, Director of Missions for the Mid-Tidewater Association, will speak at the 11 a.m.
 Sunday service in Spring Hill Baptist Church, Cobbs Creek.

 St. James Anglican Church, Gloucester, will celebrate Holy Communion at 10 a.m.
 Sunday.
 Coffee hour in the historic Glebe House will follow the service.

 Wednesday evening prayer will be at 6 o’clock.

 The Rev. Ralph Satter, pastor of St. Matthew United Methodist Church, Peary, will preach at the 9:45 a.m.
 Sunday service.